bioticaresearchgroup/RBTLab/Publications/index.md

   tooltip: Published works
 ---

-# {% include icon.html icon="fa-solid fa-microscope" %}Research
+# {% include icon.html icon="fa-solid fa-microscope" %} Journal Publications

-Journal Publications
+We publish high-impact peer-reviewed research papers in leading journals across diverse topics,You can find a selection and all our publications below

 {% include section.html %}